European Traveler

 Best Times to Visit the Musée d’Orsay

-Queues for tickets at the Musée d'Orsay
+Line up according to tickets at the Musée d’Orsay in Paris

 The worst times to visit the Musée d’Orsay are Tuesdays (when the Louvre is closed and the D’Orsay busy even early morning), weekends (although right at opening usually not that bad but it will get busy quickly), and school holidays, especially over Easter, summer, and Christmas.
 Time-slot reservation tickets get visitors in easy enough but the museum is likely to be unpleasantly full.

 The absolute worst time to visit the Musée d’Orsay is the first Sunday of the month when admission is free — this is normally saving at the wrong end, except when the weather is unseasonably pleasant and more people will spend the day outside, or so miserable that few would venture out.
+It is necessary to book a free ticket online for visiting on the first Sunday of the month — free Sunday tickets are only available around four weeks in advance.

 Buy Online Tickets for Top Museums in Paris